chandanhm1999/holidayplaning-pern-stack/README.md

 ### License

-The todo app is licensed under the MIT License.
+The holidayplaning-pern-stack app is licensed under the MIT License.